 Congratulations, you're having a baby!
 But wait – unless you're planning for Junior to sleep in a drawer, you'll need to buy a few things for the nursery.
 But do you really need that $1800 super-ergonomic rare Norwegian spruce cot?
 If you get a slightly cheaper changing table, have you failed completely as a parent before the kid's even born?

-As safety is a priority for bub and ease of use is a priority for tired new parents, you'll be pleased to know that over years of testing, CHOICE has found you don't need to spend big for a product that'll give you peace of mind.
+As safety and ease of use are priorities for tired new parents, you'll be pleased to know that over years of testing, CHOICE has found you don't need to spend big for a product that'll give you peace of mind.
 So what equipment do you need to consider?

 Bassinets are convenient because they don't take up as much space as a cot and can be placed beside your own bed.
 But babies grow out of bassinets quickly – once your baby can roll over or pull themselves up it's time to move them into a cot.

 Safety, durability and ease of use for the parent are important factors when buying a cot.
 They can be costly items, so doing your research can save time and money.
-Many, for instance, can convert to a toddler-sized or a single bed.
-See our cot reviews for the products we rate the best.
+They're suitable from birth and, unlike bassinets, there is an Australian standard for cots.
+You can also make them last well into childhood as many, for instance, can convert to a toddler-sized or even a single bed.

-Portable cots (also known as travel cots and portacots) make it easy to be mobile, but their soft construction can pose some serious safety risks.
+Portable cots (also known as travel cots and portacots) make it easy to be mobile, but as our portable cot reviews reveal, their soft construction can pose some serious safety risks.

 Wrestling with a wriggly infant can not only be infuriating, it can be downright dangerous if you have a poorly designed change table.
-The CHOICE change table buying guide gives you a handy checklist of things to look out for when you're shopping, and our change table reviews will show you which models passed muster.
+Our change table buying guide tells you what to look for.

 When your little one starts to get mobile it's time to think about the next batch of furniture you'll need.